MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-add-nodes-to-the-workspace-from-the-start-view.md

 ---
 title: Add nodes to workspace from Start View in XML Schema Designer
-description: Learn how to add nodes to the XML Schema Designer workspace using commands in the Start View. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how to add nodes to the XML Schema Designer workspace by using commands in the Start View. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to